-Conceptually, mindfulness and impulsivity can also be viewed as two concepts on the continuum, where at one end is mindfulness, which includes action with thought and the ability to observe and reflect, while impulsivity includes action with little thought and a certain degree of automaticity, without considering the possible consequences at the other end (Wittmann et al., 2015).
+Conceptually, mindfulness and impulsivity can also be viewed as two concepts on a continuum, with mindfulness at one end, which includes action with thought and the ability to observe and reflect, while impulsivity—at the other end—includes action with little thought and a certain degree of automaticity, without considering the possible consequences (Wittmann et al., 2015).

-While there are studies that showed that mindfulness and impulsivity are generally inversely correlated (Lattimore et al., 2011; Murphy & MacKillop, 2012; Rajesh Ilavarasu, & Srinivasan, 2013: REF), there are few studies that reported positive correlations between them (Lu & Huffman, 2014; Vinci et al., 2016; Wittmann et al., 2015).
-These inconclusive findings emphasis the difficulties of operationalizing both impulsivity and mindfulness and the necessity to examine the relationship between them from a multidimensional point of view, and to qualify the findings accordingly to the tested components (Blanke & Brose, 2016).
+Although there are studies that show that mindfulness and impulsivity are generally negatively correlated (Lattimore et al., 2011; Murphy & MacKillop, 2012; Rajesh Ilavarasu, & Srinivasan, 2013: REF), there are a few studies that report positive correlations between them (Lu & Huffman, 2014; Vinci et al., 2016; Wittmann et al., 2015).
+These inconclusive findings emphasize the difficulties of operationalizing both impulsivity and mindfulness, and the necessity of examining the relationship between them from a multidimensional point of view, and to qualify the findings accordingly to the tested components (Blanke & Brose, 2016).
 This broadens and deepens the examination of the relationship between these traits, which can vary at the subcomponent level.

-The constructs of mindfulness and impulsivity traits share an emphasis on present-moment focus.
+The constructs of mindfulness and impulsivity share an emphasis on present-moment focus.
 However, the decisions and subsequent consequences following engagement in mindful versus impulsive processes vary greatly (Murphy & MacKillop, 2011).
-Mindfulness meditation integrates the qualities of awareness or attention to the present moment through which one practice observing thoughts and emotional reactions that occur at each moment by distancing from them (decentering), without reacting before their presence in the automatic usual way (Chambers et al., 2008; Krishnakumar & Robinson, 2015; Peters et al., 2015), thus, breaking the thinking-feeling-acting typical pattern that characterizes impulsivity trait (Franco et al., 2016) alongside heightening state mindfulness over time, which in turn increases mindfulness trait (Kiken et al., 2015).
-Specifically, mindfulness meditation is known to enhance cognitive control, including attentional focus and inhibitory control and cultivates self-awareness by promoting introspection and the observation of one's thoughts, emotions, and impulses.
+Mindfulness meditation integrates the qualities of awareness or attention to the present moment through which one practices observing thoughts and emotional reactions that occur at each moment by distancing from them (decentering), without reacting before their presence in the usual, automatic way (Chambers et al., 2008; Krishnakumar & Robinson, 2015; Peters et al., 2015), thus breaking the typical thinking-feeling-acting pattern that characterizes trait impulsivity (Franco et al., 2016), alongside heightening state mindfulness over time, which in turn increases trait mindfulness (Kiken et al., 2015).
+Specifically, mindfulness meditation is known to enhance cognitive control, including attentional focus and inhibitory control, and cultivates self-awareness by promoting introspection and the observation of one's thoughts, emotions, and impulses.
 By practicing meditation, people can train their mind to maintain focus and resist impulsive responses, and to gain insight into the relationship between their thoughts, feelings, and actions.
-Thus, can become more adept at managing and redirecting their thoughts and behaviors, including regulate and redirect their impulsive behaviors.
+They can thus become more adept at managing and redirecting their thoughts and behaviors, including regulate and redirect their impulsive behaviors.

 Further research is needed to explore the underlying mechanisms and potential interventions targeting impulsivity to enhance mindfulness.